 Many people will tell you not to copy your competitors.
 This advice comes from the fear that it may not work for you.
 While that may be true, here’s what I do:

 Try the same offers, designs, and ads your competitors are using.
 Steal their ideas and make them better.

 And there’s one thing you must make sure you don’t do: stagnate.

 Because while it’s fun to track things and feel on top of the world, it’s even better to be actionable with that data.

 Some things to keep in mind:

-What works for your competitors may or may not work for you, so always take insight with caution.
+- Learn with caution: What works for your competitors may not work for you.

-But don’t let that stop you from seeing everything your competitors are doing, and understanding why they might be onto something, and you aren’t.
+- But don’t be afraid to look at everything your competitors are doing.
+Try to figure out why they might be onto something, and you aren’t.